 Guilt just loves to ‘poke the bear’.
 Work made you miss another recital or the first soccer goal.
 A home cooked meal is replaced with yet another drive thru, because there just isn’t enough time.
 Sheer exhaustion has you sleeping in on Saturdays, instead of having a picnic with your family.

-You often fall into a pit of despair and depression because life is just too hard.
-It’s hard to focus on the basics of a simple life when dealing with all of this.
+You often feel life is just too hard.
+It’s difficult to focus on the basics of a simple life when distractions, guilt and competition interfere.

 What You Do Should Make you FEEL….